NativeScript/docs-v7/docs/best-practices/images-optimisations.md

 - Image caching now takes into account the `decodeWidth` and `decodeHeight` values.
 Identical images with different decode property values will now be retrieved and saved separately in the cache.
 This results in better quality images - if we have a small version of the image in a master list and want to decode it with 100 x 100 DP, and then want to display it in 1000 x 1000 DP on the detail page, the detailed image will now not be blurry.
 This also means you can now control caching - using the same image with the same decode parameter values will still get the image from the cache.

+> **Important**: The properties `decodeWidth`, `decodeHeight`  will work only for Android.
+Setting them for our iOS images will not change the application behavour in any way.

 ### Using `loadMode` property

 With [loadMode](http://docs.nativescript.org/api-reference/modules/_ui_image_.html#loadmode) set to `async`, the image will load asynchronously meaning the UI won't block by the decoding and preloading operations.
 The developers can use `loadMode` on both iOS and Android.